Donpech/spring-boot-wechat-demo/README.md

 # spring-boot-wechat-demo
-a backend demo for wechat cp suite build no spring boot and weixin-java-tool
+a backend demo for wechat cp suite build on spring boot and weixin-java-tool